Saiharish326/Homerun_assignment/homerun/README.md

 ## Usage

-- On the homepage, you’ll see a product card.
+- On the homepage, you’ll see a list of product card.
 - Click "Add" to add the product to your order.
 - Use +, -, <<, >> to adjust the quantity.
 - If you try to add more than the maximum allowed (default: 10), you’ll see: